prpole/dissertation/chapter1/notes/outline.md

 logical insight of the group to the main conservation efforts of the day and brought them together in a legislative program that reflected the natural relationships between resources."
 (Ross 52)

+# scraps

+There is none of the contradiction between production and reproduction that has marked the twentieth century [Merchant ???], because production has been totally subsumed by reproduction for all the organisms in the ecological system, from the smallest organisms to the humans.